tyleretters/lordsofthepit.com/_pages/formats.md

 ---

 ### Middle School Rules

-[As written by Eternal Central,](https://eternalcentral.com/middleschoolrules/) here are the format rules for Middle School.

 **All Middle School tournaments that Eternal Central hosts will use the rules below.** Note: last updated May 22, 2020.
 EC Middle School uses the current [London Mulligan rule.](https://magic.wizards.com/en/articles/archive/news/london-mulligan-2019-06-03)